Henri Jean-Baptiste Victoire Fradelle

-Henri Jean-Baptiste Victoire Fradelle (1778–1865) was a Franco-English Victorian painter and portraitist, specializing in literary, historical, and religious subjects.
+Henri Jean-Baptiste Victoire Fradelle (15 June 1778 – 14 March 1865) was a Franco-English Victorian painter and portraitist, specializing in literary, historical, and religious subjects.
 For more than a hundred years, he was confused with his son, Henry Joseph Fradelle (1805–1872), who was trained as an artist but had several professions, including infirmary supervisor.
 It was only in the first decade of the 21st century that this mistake was identified and that biographies, lists, and auction houses gave Fradelle his rightful name.

 Life

 Fradelle was born in Lille on 15 June 1778.
 His father was Joseph Guillaume Fradelle, a musician, and his mother was Adelaide Geneviève Valla, both from Paris.
-Fradelle studied under Joseph-Benoît Suvée at the École nationale supérieure des Beaux-Arts in Paris.
+Fradelle studied under Joseph-Benoît Suvée at the Académie royale which was to become the École nationale supérieure des Beaux-Arts in Paris.
 He left for Italy in 1808 and lived there until 1816.
 He then moved to London, which became his home, apart from a few years spent in Paris between 1830 and 1837.

 Over a period of about 30 years in England, Fradelle exhibited 36 pictures at the British Institution, including The Cloister of the Carthusians at Rome Built by Michael Angelo; The Porch of St. Ambrose at Milan; Chatelar Playing the Lute to Mary Queen of Scots; Belinda at Her Toilette; The Earl of Leicester's Visit to Amy Robsart at Cumnor Place; Ivanhoe, Queen Elizabeth and Lady Paget; Origin of Painting; Souvenirs d'Italie—Il Sospiro, an Italian Dance; and Othello and Desdemona.

 Fradelle also exhibited 11 works at the Royal Academy Summer Exhibition, including Milton Dictating Paradise Lost to His Daughter, The Death of Adelaide, Othello Relating the Story of His Life to Brabantio and Desdemona, and Olivia and Viola.
-In addition, he presented works at the Royal Society of British Artists, the Old Water-Colour Society, and the Paris Salon, where he won a medal in 1834.
-Fradelle also painted and exhibited portraits, such as those of Mrs. Jeffery, Mr. Thomas H. Johnston, and Captain Basset, R.A., as well as miniature portraits like Miss Stephens as Susanna in Marriage of Figaro.
+In addition, he presented works at the Royal Society of British Artists, the Old Water-Colour Society, and the Paris Salon.
+Fradelle also painted and exhibited portraits, such as those of Mrs. Jeffery, Mr. Thomas H. Johnston, Captain Basset, R.A., and Miss Stephens as Susanna in Marriage of Figaro.

 Fradelle died at 36 Weymouth Street, Portland Place, London, on 14 March 1865 and is buried at Kensal Green Cemetery.
 He was 86.